- Useful examples

 by the "Run" menu item in the main menu

 or through the run/debug popup (Alt+Shift+F10/Alt+Shift+F9).

-Also run configurations could be executed/created for nodes, models, modules and projects.
-For example, the JUnit run configuration could run all tests in a selected project, module or model.
-See Producers on how to implement such behavior for your own run configurations.
+Also run configurations could be executed/created for nodes, models, modules and project.
+For example, JUnit run configuration could run all tests in selected project, module or model.
+See Run configurations creators on how to implement such behavior for you run configurations.

 To summarize, run configurations define the following things:

 - On creation stage:

 - configurations kind;

 - how to create a configuration from node(s), model(s), module(s), project.

 - editor for persistent parameters;

 - console with all its tabs, action buttons and actual console window;